a7-software/andaman7-api/guide/overview.md

 ## Hypermedia
 {:#hypermedia}

-Most responses include links to other resources that are related to the returned resource.
+When the envelope is displayed, most responses include links to other resources that are related to the current one.
-Those links might be useful to developers who are discovering the API.
+They give clues on the relationship between resources and may ease the first contact with the API.

-Those links are included in the `links` section of each response and it contains at least one item, which is the link to the current resource (`self`).
+Those links are included in the `links` section of the envelope and it contains at least one item, which is the link to the current resource (`self`).

 Here is an example of response :